oldscienceguy/PebbleSDR/README.md

 2. Clicking on a signal in the Spectrum window will always switch to Mixer mode.

 ###SDR Device selector
-A number of SDR devices are directly supported by Pebble and can be selected with this pull down.
+Pebble includes a number of SDR device plugins.
+These are located in the 'plugins' directory and all of the valid device plugins are listed in this drop down.

+Each plugin may support a number of devices.
+These are selectable once you open the Options dialog.

 The settings for each device are stored in a separate file (see advanced section), so if you have multiple devices, you can quickly restore to the last settings for each one.

 Note: The Device selector can not be changed when a device is on.
 Power off, select new device, check options, then power back on.

 ###Device options
+Clicking on the Device Options button '...' opens the Option dialog.
+Clicking on it while the dialog is open will close it.
+This makes it easy to quickly check something and close the dialog.

+The Option button also serves as a 'device status' indicator and will change from Green, to Orange, to Red if the device is not able to keep up with the selected sample rate.
+Note that even though the button is Red, you still may be able to receive without data loss.
+This is just an indication that there may be a problem.

 Except as notes, Device options do not take effect until the device is powered off and back on.

+###Device Selection

+This drop down at the top of the Options dialog lists all of the specifi devices supported by the selected plugin.
+Each device may have it's own device-specific options (see below).

 ###Audio Ouput
 Select "Core Audio built-in Output" as default.
 Option options may be visible if other output devices are installed